stonepros/stone/doc/stoneadm/client-setup.rst

   ceph config generate-minimal-conf

-This command generates a minimal config file that tells the client how to reach the Ceph monitors.
+This command generates a minimal config file that tells the client how to reach the Stone monitors.
 The contents of this file should usually be installed in ``/etc/ceph/ceph.conf``.

 Keyring Setup
 =============
-Most Ceph clusters run with authentication enabled.
+Most Stone clusters run with authentication enabled.
 This means that the client needs keys in order to communicate with the machines in the cluster.
 To generate a keyring file with credentials for `client.fs`, log into an running cluster member and run the following command: